Explore the steps needed to create effective essays.

 - Learn about rhetorical concepts, such as voice, audience, and purpose.

 - Brainstorm for ideas.

 - Improve your revision and editing strategies.

-- Document your research according to APA, MLA, or Chicago Guidelines.
+- Cite and document sources according to APA, MLA, or Chicago guidelines.

 Understand the different essay structures common to college writing assignments.

 - Find support for argumentative, classification and division, cause and effect, compare and contrast, definition, descriptive, illustration, narration, and process essays.